 Some of the survivors of the massacre at Virginia Tech described the gunman as “Asian-looking” and the Chicago Sun-Times newspaper reported that police had identified him as a 24-year-old Chinese student who arrived in the US last August on a visa issued in Shanghai.

 Chinese Foreign Ministry spokesperson Liu Jianchao was unable to confirm the report.
-“As far as we know, this matter is still under investigation and we can’t speculate on that,” Liu said.

 He added that Foreign Minister Li Zhaoxing had sent a telegram to US Secretary of State Condoleezza Rice expressing “shock, condolences and our sincere solicitude to the US government and those affected by the shootings”.